Discover our wide range of expertise for your project.

 Extension of Harmincova Street in Bratislava

 The approximately 670-metre-long section of road in the west of Bratislava connects important urban transport axes and provides access to residential, leisure and service areas.
 By widening the two-lane road to a four-lane link, the city has significantly improved safety, traffic capacity and the quality of life along the route.
-In addition to the main road, pavement, car parks and the traffic infrastructure were also upgraded.
+In addition to the main road, pavement, car parks and the traffic

 Retaining wall for the Poľana tunnel precuts